R-LadiesMelbourne/2018-10-16_How-R-You/README.md

 =========================================

 To celebrate our second birthday 🎂 we wanted to bring out the <!--html_preserve--><i class="fab  fa-r-project " style="color:blue;"></i><!--/html_preserve--> diversity of our community.
 That's why we asked to all our members and all the <!--html_preserve--><i class="fab  fa-r-project " style="color:purple;"></i><!--/html_preserve-->-Ladies Melbourne followers to send us their favourite R tip and share it in a 5 minutes presentation at our event.
 Below are all the beautiful tips that we managed to collect!

-Find all the code and data also in our GitHub page <https://github.com/R-LadiesMelbourne/2018-10-16_How-R-You>.

 Have fun 😉!!